Roberto Reyes Barreiro: Doctor to an icon

 On May 1, 1914, during the invasion of Veracruz by the American Frank Friday Fletcher, Reyes Barreiro was among the surgeons attending to the noted Mexican hero José Azueta.
 When Fletcher's U.S. Marine forces shot and injured Azueta, it was doctors Reyes Barreiro and Rafael Cuervo Xicoy who tended Azueta's wounds.
 When Fletcher heard of Azueta's bravery in battle, he sent an envoy to ask for Azueta's permission to call and pay his respects.
 Azueta, receiving Fletcher's request, relayed his answer through Reyes Barreiro (the surgeon on duty when the envoy called): "I am armed only with my service pistol, but if the American [Fletcher] sets one foot in my house I will take either his life or mine."
 Fletcher, upon hearing this response from Azueta, then offered to send his personal physician to care for Azueta and his wounds.
 Azueta's answer was "Please tell the admiral that I am in the best care that medicine has to offer, either in Mexico or the United States."
-Azueta died on May 10, 1914 from his wounds, a week after his 20th birthday.
+Azueta died on May 10, 1914, from his wounds, a week after his 20th birthday.

 Veracruz Red Cross

-In 1918, Reyes Barreiro and several other doctors gathered to discuss the founding of a Red Cross chapter in Veracruz.
-On January 2, 1919, a formal sub-chapter of the Red Cross in Veracruz was granted by the main Red Cross chapter in Orizaba, Mexico.
+In 1918, Reyes Barreiro and several other doctors gathered to discuss the founding of a Red Cross chapter in the port of Veracruz.
+On January 2, 1919, a formal sub-chapter of the Red Cross in Veracruz was granted by the main Red Cross chapter in Orizaba.
 For the first time in the almost 400 years since its founding, the people of Veracruz had a formal place to turn in the time of emergencies, revolution and chaos.

 Tenant advocacy

-Reyes Barreiro was later noted as the leader of the Movimiento Inquilinario—the "Tenant's Union" of Veracruz.
-In 1927, the rents in Veracruz were climbing higher and higher, with the majority of an average citizen's wage going toward rent.
-Tenants grew increasingly agitated by the situation and decided to go on ‘‘strike’’ by ceasing rent payments, electing Reyes Barreiro as their leader.
-Reyes Barreiro was opposed by another local activist, communist Heron Proal, who would later lead the group of tenants in their struggle against the injustices of the landlords.
+Reyes Barreiro was later noted as the leader of the Movimiento Inquilinario ("Tenants' Union") of Veracruz.
+In 1927, rents in Veracruz were climbing higher and higher, with the majority of an average citizen's wage going toward rent.
+Tenants grew increasingly agitated by the situation and decided to go on "strike" by ceasing rent payments, electing Reyes Barreiro as their leader.
+Reyes Barreiro was opposed by another local activist, communist Heron Proal, who later led the group of tenants in their struggle against the injustices of the landlords.
 Reyes Barreiro is noted as the source of the quote "The citizenry of today is not as it was 30 years ago—it knows its rights and responsibilities."
 The Tenants' Strike in Veracruz served as a model for later strikers in Mexico, the United States and around the world.
 From that point forward tenants, dockworkers, revolutionaries and even prostitutes used the example set by the Veracruz Renters to model their own strikes against perceived oppressors.

 Personal life

-Reyes Barreiro was a founding member of one of Veracruz' Freemason temples and, throughout his life in that city, wrote extensively for the newspaper El Dictamen.
+Reyes Barreiro was a founding member of one of Veracruz's Freemasonic temples and, throughout his life in that city, wrote extensively for the newspaper El Dictamen.
 He favored poetry—most notably love poems—but also distinguished himself as a keen observer of life while making his rounds in revolutionary Veracruz.